mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - `float32` and `float64`\
   These are used to represent floating-point numbers with a specified number of bits.
+  `float64` is preferred in most cases.
 - `int`, `int8`, `int16`, `int32`, `int64`:
   These are used to represent signed integers with a specified number of bits.
-  The type `int` is at least 32 bits,
+  The type `int` is at least 32 bits.
-  32 bits on 32-bit systems and
+  It is based on the word size of the host platform, 32 bits on 32-bit systems and
   64 bits on 64-bit systems.
 - `uint`, `uint16`, `uint32`, `uint64`\